rschristopher/ischristtrue.com/src/truth.md

  that we interact with and participate in.
-These are patterns of reality over time, plainly visible to all humans throughout the ages and ages -- and yet seemingly invisible to our modern biased mechanistic thinking, because we ignore the consciousness of anything other than ourselves and other human beings
+These are patterns of reality over time, plainly visible to all humans throughout the ages of ages -- and yet seemingly invisible to our modern biased mechanistic worldview, because we ignore the consciousness of anything other than ourselves and other human beings